-The daily accounts and operations of the continue to be organized using funds and account groups. accounting is designed to demonstrate compliance and ·to aid financial management segregating transactions relating to certain governmental functions or activities.
-The operations of each fund are accounted for with a separate set of selfaccounts that comprise its liabilities, expenditures. equity, revenues, and Government resources are allocated to and accounted for in individual funds based upon the purpose for which they are to be spent and the means by which spending activities controlled.
-The various are reported by generic classification within the financial statements.
+The daily accounts and operations of the Council continue to be organized using funds and account groups.
+Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating relating transactions to certain governmental functions or activities.
+The operations of each fund are accounted for with a separate set of selfbalancing accounts that comprise its assets, liabilities, equity, revenues, and expenditures.
+Government resources are allocated to and accounted for in individual funds based upon the purpose for which they are to be spent and the means by which spending activities are controlled.
+The various funds are reported by generic classification within the financial statements.